 Check the owner's manual for your dishwasher to determine how to adjust the legs.
 They typically need to turn to move each corner up and down.
 The manual can tell you which way to turn to raise and lower the unit.
 You can also test it by turning a leg either clockwise or counterclockwise and observing whether the unit raises or lowers.

-Make small adjustments to get the appliance even.
-Use the level to check it after each adjustment.
-Continue making adjustments until it's level.
+Make small adjustments to get the appliance even and use the level to check it after each adjustment.
+Continue making adjustments until it's completely level.
 Check the door once you get the dishwasher level to ensure it still opens and closes freely without hitting the countertop or other structures.